louisreg/NeuroTools/README.md

 ## Prerequisite
+- This package requires the following modules installed on you python3 env: `numpy`, `pandas`.

 - `Python2` MUST be also installed locally in `/bin/sh`.
 Download the installation file from the official Python [website](https://www.python.org/downloads/release/python-2718/).